-Bulb is a small renewable energy supplier who offers low-cost energy on a single variable tariff.
+Bulb was a small renewable energy supplier who offered low-cost energy on a single variable tariff.

 Bulb Reviews